evolvingstuff/vdw2/content/posts/12-vitamin-d-genes-most-are-not-noticed-by-blood-test.md

 │   level: `4`
 │   children:
 │   ├── TextNode
+│   │   full_match: `Note: It appears that GC (binding), CYP3A4, CYP24A1, and CYP27A1 genes `
+│   │   inner_content: `Note: It appears that GC (binding), CYP3A4, CYP24A1, and CYP27A1 genes `
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   full_match: `Note: It appears that GC (binding), CYP3A4, CYP24A1, and CYP27A1 genes %%%are not involved in topical, sublingual vitamin D that does not use the liver or kidneys (see chart below)`
+│   │   full_match: `are not involved in topical, sublingual vitamin D that does not use the liver or kidneys (see chart below)`
-│   │   inner_content: `Note: It appears that GC (binding), CYP3A4, CYP24A1, and CYP27A1 genes %%%are not involved in topical, sublingual vitamin D that does not use the liver or kidneys (see chart below)`├── HorizontalRuleNode
+│   │   inner_content: `are not involved in topical, sublingual vitamin D that does not use the liver or kidneys (see chart below)`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!VitaminDWiki – ((Genetics)) category contains`